AshleydVon/Note-Taker/README.md

 ## Usage
-To use the application, the user should use the command : "node server.js" To correctly run the test, use the command: "npm test"
+To use the application, the user should use the command : "node server.js" To correctly run the test, use the command: "npm start"

 ## Accessing the Server